-Many articles on vehicle inspection have been written explaining different aspects of what's essential and the methodology for carrying it out.
-Still, in reality, they have little effect since these are very seldom carried out in a timely manner.
-So instead of going into the regular "do this and not that," let me venture into the core concepts that make the vehicle inspection logic.
+Many articles on vehicle inspection explain what is essential and the methodology for carrying it out.
+Still, in reality, they have little effect.
+These checks are very seldom carried out in a timely manner.
+So I will not go into the regular "do this and not that."
+Instead, let me venture into the core concepts that make the vehicle inspection logic.

-As Security Professionals, especially if we have done an activity for a long time, we tend to think that our experience, intelligence, and agility of thought are the only skills we need to handle complex situations; we call this "professional audacity."
+As Security Professionals, especially after doing an activity for a long time, we tend to think a certain way.
+We believe our experience, intelligence, and agility of thought are the only skills we need to handle complex situations.
+We call this "professional audacity."
 But as human beings, we fall victim to "optimism bias."
-When predicting what will happen to us tomorrow, next week, or fifty years from now, we overestimate the likelihood of positive events and underestimate the possibility of adverse events; this is just human nature.
+When predicting what will happen to us tomorrow, next week, or fifty years from now, we overestimate the likelihood of positive events.
+We underestimate the possibility of adverse events.
+This is just human nature.

 For security professionals, vehicle inspection has to do with customer service in most cases, yet they can become essential to prevent an attack; however tedious, checklists are crucial to any process that requires reliability, especially when lives are at stake.